Ivan Šaranić

-Ivan Šaranić (born 12 May 2003) is a Croatian footballer who plays for NK Sesvete as a winger.
+Ivan Šaranić (born 12 May 2003) is a Croatian footballer who plays for Bursaspor as a winger.

 Club career

 On 16 December 2020, Šaranić made his professional debut for Dinamo Zagreb, coming on as a substitute for Iyayi Atiemwen in the 84th minute in a Croatian Cup match against Rudeš.
 On 12 May 2021, he debuted in the Croatian First League during a 2–2 draw against Varaždin.

+After a stellar season at NK Sesvete, having been named the 2025–26 First Football League (Croatia) best player, he signed with Istra on June 12, 2026.

+After spending only 3 months at Istra, he was transferred to TFF 1.
+Lig side Bursaspor for a reported fee of 0.55 million euros.

 International career

 Šaranić played internationally for Croatia at all youth levels from under-14 to under-20.